Last updated: May 5, 2026

 Who can get it or use it.
 The person must live in the community, be able to direct care or use a representative, be enrolled in Medical Assistance, an MA waiver, Alternative Care, or another qualifying coverage path listed by Minnesota, and have an assessment showing eligibility.

 How it helps.
 CFSS has two models.
 In the agency model, a provider agency is the employer.
 In the budget model, the person is the employer, works with a financial management services company, and has more control over hiring and scheduling.
-Minnesota says a person’s spouse may be the worker, and a friend, neighbor, or other relative can also be the worker if they meet the rules.
+Minnesota says a person’s spouse may be the worker.
+A friend, neighbor, or other relative can also be the worker if they meet the rules.
 For many seniors, that means an adult child is the practical paid-worker choice.

 How to apply or use it.
-Ask for a MnCHOICES assessment through your county or tribal Long-Term Care Consultation office.
+Ask for a MnCHOICES assessment through your county or tribal long-term-care consultation office.
 If the senior already has an MSHO plan, also call the care coordinator.
-If CFSS is approved, compare the agency model and budget model and ask how the family worker would be set up for payroll.
+If CFSS is approved, compare the agency model and budget model.
+Ask how the family worker would be set up for payroll.

 What to gather or know first.
 Bring a list of every task the senior needs help with, how often it happens, and who is doing it now.
 Also bring legal papers if someone may need to act for the senior.
 This part matters because if the assessor decides your parent needs a participant’s representative, that same person cannot also be the paid CFSS worker.

 How much does it pay?
 There is no single statewide family rate.
-As of the public Minnesota DHS wage-floor page checked in March 2026, CFSS budget-model workers still had posted wage floors from $20.00 to $22.50 an hour under the January 1, 2025 tier schedule, based on worker experience, and DHS said a new 2026 schedule would be posted after federal approval.
+As of May 6, 2026, Minnesota’s public wage-floor page still showed CFSS budget-model wage floors of $20.00 to $22.50 an hour under the January 1, 2025 tier schedule, based on worker experience.
+DHS also said a new Tiered Schedule 2 would be posted after federal approval.
 In the agency model, the agency is the employer, so wages and deductions can differ.
 Before you say yes to the job, ask the agency or FMS company for the current hourly rate, payroll deductions, and whether travel or overtime rules apply.

 | CFSS family worker rule | Usually allowed? | What Minnesota says |